Anatomiclab/GastroFLOW/README.md

 Script outputs:

-(Machine Learning Algorithm).csv: A .csv file **containing the case WSIs' prediction (CA or non-CA) generated using machine learning models for the internal data.**
+(Machine Learning Algorithm).csv: A .csv file containing the case WSIs' prediction (CA or non-CA) and classification outcome (True Positive "TP", True Negative "TN", False Positive "FP", False Negative "FN")

-By following these steps, you will be able to generate the case WSIs' prediction using different machine learning models.

 Note: This section does not include generation of malignancy prediction scores of case WSIs.
 To generate malignancy prediction scores for AUC calculation or case triaging, please refer to the following section "**Generation of malignancy prediction scores for external dataset**".